LeeSteg/privatebebo/_posts/2019-03-18-DesignSenses.md

 ![PS4 controller](/privatebebo/img/PS4_Controller.jpg)

 The layouts of the PlayStation and Xbox controllers are very similar.
-One major exception is the touchpad, which was introduced in PlayStation 4 and offers additional opportunities for input.
+One major exception is the touchpad, which was introduced in PlayStation 4 and offers additional opportunities for input, such as touch and gesture control.
 Menu navigation controls of the PS4 controller
 - **CROSS**: enter, select, confirm
 - **CIRCLE**: back, cancel